boh/gophish/README.md

 This is a fork of Gophish: Open-Source Phishing Toolkit [Gophish](https://getgophish.com)

+[UPDATE 12/2020] - my own fork has this changes:

+* certbot installation changed

 ### New features

 This fork has a focus on running real-life phishing campaigns for a single customer.
 The following features are added: